-- Unemployed individuals: Trainees who are not employed at the time of application. - Underemployed workers: Trainees who currently work below skill level or part-time but desire full-time work at the time of training. - Incumbent employees: Trainees who are employed at an employer placement partner prior to, and at the time of, application.
+- Unemployed individuals: Trainees who are not employed at the time of application. - Underemployed workers: Trainees who currently work below skill level or part-time but desire fulltime work at the time of training. - Incumbent employees: Trainees who are employed by an applicant or an employer placement partner prior to the contract execution date.